St. Saviour Roman Catholic Church - Brooklyn, NY

 Tubular-pneumatic action

-, 7 stops, 7 ranks
+1 manual, 7 stops, 7 ranks

-The first known organ at St. Saviour's Church was built by Reuben Midmer & Sons sometime before 1917, but probably within a few years of the church's founding in 1905.
+The first known organ at St. Saviour's Church was built by Reuben Midmer & Son sometime before 1917, but probably within a few years of the church's founding in 1905.
 This organ was installed in the Lower Church.

 Manual – 61 notes, enclosed